cht-iit/design-setup-bp/README.md

 ⚠ Importantly, the iCub will be executing predefined movements without relying on its percepetive capabilities 👀❌

-The following image shows a first example of the simulated interaction:
+The following animation shows iCub performing the experiment using the setup resulring from this design:

 <p align="center">
 <img src="./assets/showcase.gif" width="700">